 Well, he lied to us and to the Senate.

-Let me assure you the CIA was in no way spying on the committee or the Senate.
+Let me assure you, the CIA was in no way spying on the committee or the Senate.

 Well, it turns out that's not true.

-Now it appears Brennan was forced to privately apologize to intelligence committee chairs in a tense meeting described at the time.
+After the CIA Inspector General's report completely contradicted Brennan's statements, now appears Brennan was forced to privately apologize to intelligence committee chairs in a tense meeting described at the time.

 What about Clapper?